V-Mak/Food_Image_Classification-/README.md

 # Food_Image_Classification-

-* Overview:
+## Overview:
-This project focuses on food image classification using the Food-101 dataset, a comprehensive collection of 101 food categories, each containing 1,000 images.
-The goal is to develop and evaluate various machine learning models to accurately classify different food items.
+This project focuses on food image classification using the Food-101 dataset.
+The Food-101 dataset is a widely used collection of images designed for food recognition and classification tasks in the field of machine learning and computer vision.
+It consists of 101 food categories, with each category containing 1,000 high-resolution images.
+This makes a grand total of 101,000 labeled images.The dataset covers a diverse range of food items from various cuisines worldwide, including fruits, vegetables, desserts, main dishes, snacks, and beverages.
+Each image in the dataset portrays a single food item centered in the picture, making it ideal for training and evaluating computer vision models.

 ## Project Structure:
 * Custom Pizza-Steak Image Dataset Creation: